-- What sustains you in this work (i.e., what refreshes you, energizes you, and gives you hope)? - What helpful self-care strategies do you wish you were using more regularly?
+- What are some of your typical self-care and coping strategies (both negative and positive) when you are stressed, fatigued, or anxious? - What sustains you in this work (i.e., what refreshes you, energizes you, and gives you hope)? - What helpful self-care strategies do you wish you were using more regularly?